California Jury Awards $2 Billion To Couple In Roundup Weed Killer Cancer Trial

 A California jury has awarded a couple more than $2 billion in a verdict against Monsanto, a subsidiary of Bayer.
 This is the third recent court decision involving claims that the company's Roundup weed killer caused cancer.

-The jury in Alameda County, just east of San Francisco, ruled that the couple, Alva and Alberta Pilliod of Livermore, California, contracted non-Hodgkins lymphoma due to their use of the glyphosate-based herbicide.
+The jury in Alameda County, just east of San Francisco, ruled that the couple, Alva and Alberta Pilliod of Livermore, Calif., contracted non-Hodgkin's lymphoma because of their use of the glyphosate-based herbicide.
 They were each awarded $1 billion in punitive damages and an additional $55 million in collective compensatory damages.

 Many legal experts believe the damages will be drastically reduced on appeal.

 The verdict represents the third such legal setback for the company in California since mid-2018.
-In March, a San Francisco jury awarded a man $80 million who blamed his cancer on his extensive use of Roundup.
+In March, a San Francisco jury awarded $80 million to a man who blamed his cancer on his extensive use of Roundup.
 In August 2018, another San Francisco jury awarded $289 million to a fourth plaintiff.
 On appeal a judge later slashed that payout to $78 million.
 Bayer is appealing each of these verdicts.
-And the company insists there is no link between Roundup and non-Hodgkins's lymphoma.
+The company insists there is no link between Roundup and non-Hodgkin's lymphoma.

 "Bayer is disappointed with the jury's decision and will appeal the verdict in this case, which conflicts directly with the U.S. Environmental Protection Agency's interim registration review decision released just last month, the consensus among leading health regulators worldwide that glyphosate-based products can be used safely and that glyphosate is not carcinogenic, and the 40 years of extensive scientific research on which their favorable conclusions are based," the company said in a statement.